Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description implies usage context by mentioning it is part of CCIP v1.6+ security model, but does not explicitly state when to use this tool over siblings or provide any exclusion guidelines.
+The description provides context ('Part of CCIP v1.6+ security model'), implying usage when checking rate limits, but does not explicitly state when to use vs alternatives or provide exclusions.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.